 Here are some potential indications of damage brought on by a storm:

 - The cap or chase cover is harmed or becomes removed.

 - Watermarks create around the chimney or on roofs, including the storage room roof.

 - White, powdery stains or different sorts of staining, known as efflorescence, show up on the stack outside.

-After the storm, the Chimney Safety Institute of America (CSIA) suggests that your CSIA certified chimney technician play out a Level 2 examination.
+After the storm, the chimney technician plays out a Level 2 examination.
 Regardless of whether there’s no noticeable outside harm, it’s fundamental to have a review of the stack to guarantee there are no inward splits that could permit toxic gasses, (for example, CO2) to be delivered into your home rather than up the smokestack.
 We believe there is a large number of homeowners who are still uninformed about the fire/carbon monoxide hazards that can arise from using a fireplace that has been flooded or has been exposed to water, or from damage caused by significant winds.
-A level 2 assessment incorporates visual review of all open territories of the fireplace, just as investigation by means of video hardware of the inside of the pipe liner(s) inside the chimney.
+A level 2 assessment incorporates a visual review of all open territories of the fireplace, just as an investigation by means of video hardware of the inside of the pipe liner(s) inside the chimney.

 Our experts at AFT can inspect your fireplace and chimney and help repair and maintain your fireplace to keep you and your house safe from fires and water damage.
 Let us keep you safe and able to enjoy cozy nights by the fire.
 Contact us today to set up your appointment.